 Ohh Christmas Tree, Ohh Christmas Tree!
 How lovely are your…shrimps?
 Yes, you heard me right!
-Shrimp cocktail is such a holiday staple, I don’t think I have gone a Christmas without them (except that one year that I ate about 8 shrimp before I realized they were bad…).
+Shrimp cocktail is such a holiday staple, I don’t think I have gone a Christmas without it (except that one year that I ate about 8 shrimp before I realized they were bad…).
 This shrimp Christmas tree appetizer is a great way to turn regular shrimp cocktail into a festive and easy shrimp appetizer!
-And it all takes less than 15 minutes!
+And it all takes less than 15 minutes to make!

 How Do These Shrimp Differ From Regular Shrimp Cocktail?

 In this Christmas shrimp recipe, we use raw frozen shrimp instead of purchasing pre-cooked shrimp.
 This allows you to cook the shrimp in the flavors you want the shrimp to absorb.

 Regular shrimp cocktail is usually boiled in water, where this recipe calls for the shrimp to be pan seared in lemon and butter for the added benefit of flavor AND a crispier texture.
 You know when you pan sear shrimp and you get those brown bits stuck to the shrimp that are chock-FULL of flavor?

 THAT’S the difference.

 Yes, you can absolutely make this 15 minute holiday appetizer the night before serving!
 However, if you don’t plan on re-heating the shrimp tomorrow, don’t add butter to the pan when cooking the shrimp, as it will gelatinize in the fridge and won’t taste very good cold.
 If you plan on re-heating the shrimp, than you can still use the butter.